Bloomington Future Leaders

 - Support of student preparation for regional and state DECA competitions

 Bloomington Future Leaders provides scholarships and mentoring opportunities to students at Jefferson and Kennedy high schools in Bloomington, Minn.
-Students in pre-business classes take part in two one-day business conferences, one in the fall and one in the winter, as well as have the chance to participate in mock interviews in the spring.
-Chamber volunteers provide students with insights about their fields and career choices, act as interviewers, and take part in the scholarship application review and interview process.
+Students in pre-business classes take part in two one-day business conferences, one in the fall and one in the winter.
+Chamber volunteers provide students with insights about their fields and career choices and take part in the scholarship application review and interview process.
 This program works in partnership with Bloomington ISD #271.

 2019 Fall Conference